cocomice/EDSS_dep_framework/README.md

 ### ShinyProxy configuration

 The ShinyProxy use `application.yml` to configure the program.
 The provided one in this repository provides a minimal working example.

+## Reference

+- ShinyProxy
+- Docker
+- Shiny
+- Nginx